-Cyprus is an island at the crossroads of many civilisations.
-From Neolithic settlements to the ancient Greek and Roman periods and many more; Byzantine, Frankish, Venetian, all have left an enduring, rich legacy that would take a lifetime to explore.
-But thanks to the compact nature of the island, this wealth of contrasting eras can be discovered and enjoyed in just a short space of time.
-From beaches and vineyards, to monasteries, museums and tavernas, the island's attractions - old and new - are all waiting to be discovered, with time to stop and linger along the way.
+Cyprus is an island at the crossroads of many civilisations, from Neolithic settlements to the ancient Greek and Roman periods and many more: Byzantine, Frankish, Venetian, to name a few.
+To properly examine them all, one would need to spend many lifetimes doing so.
+But sun-kissed and compact, Cyprus can be explored in a much shorter time than that, with plenty of opportunities for many stops along the way beaches, vineyards, monasteries, museums and tavernas, all waiting to be discovered.
 One look at the blue swirl around Petra tou Romiou, or Aphrodite's rock, and you'll get a sense of why Cyprus has attracted so many throughout the millennia.
-The word 'timeless' is felt in every sense when viewing Cyprus' Neolithic ruins in places like the UNESCO World Heritage site of Choirokoitia, where the stone ruins of ancient human settlements date back 11,000 years.
+Neolithic ruins in Cyprus give new meaning to the word "timeless" in places like Choirokoitia, a UNESCO World Heritage site, where stone ruins of ancient human settlements date back 11,000 years.
 Copper was found on the island in 3900 BC, a discovery that would change the course of commercial and cultural history in the ancient world.
-Conversely, it also attracted the attention of dominant regional empires throughout history.
-In the geographic orbit of Ancient Greece, it's no surprise that Greek merchants and settlers (Mycenaeans and Achaeans) would establish Cypriot city-kingdoms, from 1650 BC - 1050 BC.
+But it also attracted the attention of dominant regional empires throughout history.
+In the geographic orbit of ancient Greece, it's no surprise that Greek merchants and settlers (Mycenaeans and Achaens) would establish Cypriot city-kingdoms, from 1650 BC - 1050 BC.